Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Cobb gets the nod for the San Francisco Giants on Thursday at Chase Field against Christian Walker and the Arizona Diamondbacks.
-First pitch is at 9:40 PM ET for the first game of a four-game series.
+LaMonte Wade Jr and the San Francisco Giants take the field against Lourdes Gurriel Jr. and the Arizona Diamondbacks on Friday at 9:40 PM ET, in the second of a four-game series at Chase Field.

-The Giants have been listed as -130 moneyline favorites in this matchup with the Diamondbacks (+110).
-A 9-run total has been set in this matchup.
+The favored Giants have -120 moneyline odds against the underdog Diamondbacks, who are listed at +100.
+The total for the game has been set at 10 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.